giuliaago/insilicoFramework/README.md

 The framework consists of the following steps:
 1. **Literature search: background information investigation.** This step consists in the exploration of the background information, i.e. ecological niche, already available in scientific literature to define the expected taxa present in the investigated environment.
 2. **Literature search: molecular marker investigation.** Based on the predicted taxa, identify the most appropriate metabarcoding marker(s) with the resolution at the taxonomic levels of interest and, consequently, the suitable primer pairs to amplify them.
-3. **Data availability and download.** Evaluate the genetic information available in the NCBI database (https://www.ncbi.nlm.nih.gov/) through different combination of queries, based on the TaxID, the locus of interest, and the metadata.
+3. **Data availability and download.** Evaluate the genetic information available in the NCBI database (https://www.ncbi.nlm.nih.gov/) through different combination of queries, based on the TaxID, the locus of interest, and the metadata, and data visualization.
 This step is crucial to obtain a defined database.
 4. ***In silico* amplification.** Amplify the sequences of the expected taxa using the primer pairs candidates via ecoPCR from the obitools package.
 5. **Data exploration and visualization.** Evaluate primer pairs performance, i.e. producing visualizations.

 As shown in the figure, you can return to the literature search step in any phase of the framework if the output isn't as you expect.

 As evidence of the feasibility and relevance of the proposed framework, we have uploaded the results of its application to the investigation of the giant red shrimp *A. foliacea* diet.
-Please visit the <code>xxxxxxxxxxxxxxxxxxxxxxxxxxxx</code> directory of this Github page to see the dedicated framework, the ecoPCR outputs, scatter plots and sunburst plots extracting the taxonomy of the genes amplificated; both the visualizations were created via ExTaxsI tool [[3]](https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giab092/6514924?login=true).
+Please visit the <code>Case study</code> directory of this Github page to see the dedicated framework, the ecoPCR outputs, scatter plots and sunburst plots extracting the taxonomy of the genes amplificated; both the visualizations were created via ExTaxsI tool [[3]](https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giab092/6514924?login=true).

 ## Data availability and download

+Once you have identified target taxa, metabarcoding marker(s), and primer pair candidate(s), use a combination of queries to assess the sequences available in the NCBI database.
+Therefore, choose the best query and download data.
+You can check if the query used and the downloaded data are appropriate by visualizing the downloaded taxa.
+You can do this in two ways:

+1. Extract the species taxIDs list from the downloaded sequences and then convert it to a taxonomy list

+or

+2. Download the taxIDs list using the same sequences and then convert it to a taxonomy list

-<code>mio script + visualizzazione extaxsi</code>
+<code>mio script + visualizzazione extaxsixxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx</code>

 ## In silico amplification